 - We don’t buy toys that constantly need battery replacements (or send the gift with a pack of batteries).

 - We don’t give away things that are broken, stained, holes in it, don’t work…

-My kids were beaming when we got to the counter!
+I congratulated them for working so hard.
+I reminded them that they had made lots of sacrifices through out the year to save this money to help others.
 I could tell they were proud of themselves.
 I realized then that though this took a lot longer than what I hoped for it was the best thing we’d done.

 “You will have a greater blessing when you give than when you receive.”
 Acts 20:35